Two ears theorem: History and proof

 The two ears theorem is often attributed to a 1975 paper by Gary H. Meisters, from which the "ear" terminology originated.
 However, the theorem was proved earlier by Max Dehn (circa 1899) as part of a proof of the Jordan curve theorem.
-To prove the theorem, Dehn observes that every polygon has at least three convex vertices.
+To prove the theorem, Dehn observes that every simple polygon has at least three convex vertices.
 If one of these vertices, v, is not an ear, then it can be connected by a diagonal to another vertex x inside the triangle uvw formed by v and its two neighbors; x can be chosen to be the vertex within this triangle that is farthest from line uw.
 This diagonal decomposes the polygon into two smaller polygons, and repeated decomposition by ears and diagonals eventually produces a triangulation of the whole polygon, from which an ear can be found as a leaf of the dual tree.